craigpastro/nungwi/README.md

 # Nungwi

-Nungwi is a PoC authorization service inspired by [Google Zanzibar](https://research.google/pubs/pub48190/).
-It is written in [Ichiban Prolog](https://github.com/ichiban/prolog) and wrapped with Go.
+Nungwi is a PoC authorization service inspired by [Google Zanzibar](https://research.google/pubs/pub48190/), written in [Ichiban Prolog](https://github.com/ichiban/prolog).
 Nungwi is also is a village located at the northern end of the island of Zanzibar.

 This is a PoC WIP.
 Don't use in production.
 I welcome all contributions!